darwinfrancis/viola-face-detection/README.md

 Darwin Francis - @darwinfrancis on GitHub, @darwin-francis on linkedin

 ## Roadmap
-Implement face detection and cropping from live camera preview.
+-Add gender classification available as plugin -Implement face detection and cropping from live camera preview.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.